Good news, everyone! We rewrote this plugin from scratch and added new features and a smoother user interface. Please welcome Next ADI!

 - Bulk SyncBack to manually write all “Additional User Attributes” back to Active Directory.

-- NEW Disable user accounts in WordPress if they are disabled in Active Directory.
+- Disable user accounts in WordPress if they are disabled in Active Directory.

-- NEW Option to disable fallback to local (WordPress) authentication.
+- Option to disable fallback to local (WordPress) authentication.

 The latest major release 1.1 was sponsored by VARA.
 Many thanks to Bas Ruijters.